PedroCristo/portfolio_project_1/README.md

 ![Contact Page](./assets/images/readme-images/thanks-page.jpg)

 - Once the user successfully submits a contact form, they will land on the 'Thanks' Page.
-When the button on this page is clicked it brings the users back to the contact form <br>
+When the button on this page is clicked it brings the users back to the contact form.<br>
 [Live Thanks Page](https://pedrocristo.github.io/portfolio_project_1/thanks-page.html)

 ## Future Features